CCISEL/connect-controller/README.md

 located in application root `/controllers` folder you may add all `football.js` actions as routes of an express `app` just taking the following steps.
-In this example we are adding two routers: one to  renders views (the default behavior of `connect-controller`) and another to serialize the context objects in json.
+In this example we are adding two routers: one to render views (the default behavior of `connect-controller`) and another to serialize the context objects to json.
 The latter routes with prefix `/api`.
 Note that we are using exactly the same controller module to build both router objects.
 The only difference is in the options object which includes a `resultHandler` for the latter.